 SWIS Coordinator can be contacted at 905-684-3500.
 Staff can communicate in Arabic, Chinese (Mandarin and Cantonese), Hindi, Korean, Spanish, Russian, Ukrainian, Urdu, Pashto and Punjabi.

-YMCA Newcomer Services provide language assessment for adults who are Permanent Residents, Convention Refugees or Canadian Citizens.
+YMCA Newcomer Services provide language assessment for immigrants over the age of 18.
 Individuals are assessed with the appropriate language assessment tool (CLBA, CLBLA, CLBPT, ELTPA).
 These tools were developed by the Canadian Language Benchmarks to help place learners in a class appropriate to their ability in four English language skills: